 Mmmm, rugelach, that tasty, flaky, Jewish pastry filled with chocolate or jam.
 As it turns out, rugelach is pretty easy to make and kids can help with measuring, mixing, and rolling out the dough.
 Try one of these recipes with your family today.
 Be sure to share photos of your confections with us on Instagram using #pjlibrary.

 Before you can get too fancy, you need to master the basics and master you will with this helpful video from The Nosher.
 Fun fact--that pizza cutter trick also works for cutting up sandwiches for picky toddlers.

-This kid-proven recipe comes from the 92Y's Kids in the Kitchen program.
-This simple four ingredient recipe is a snap to prepare and leaves room for kids to experiment with their own fillings too.
+This kid-proven recipe comes from the Weelicious'.
+This simple six ingredient recipe is a snap to prepare and leaves room for kids to experiment with their own fillings too.
 Get the recipe here.

 image via The Nosher

 Yes, you read that correctly--two ingredients.
 This genius baking hack courtesy of The Nosher involves puff pastry and a premade filling of your choice like cookie butter or hazelnut spread.
 Keep this trick in your back pocket for the next time you have to make treats for a bake sale.